kr4chinin/team-task-manager/README.md

 ## Introduction

+‼️ Caution: [Pisum photos](https://picsum.photos) are currently unavailable for Russian users.
+Make sure to use **VPN** in order to see and generate profile pictures in this app.

 For now - app only **fully optimized** for Chrome and Firefox browsers, some small visual problems may occur in Safari or Internet Explorer!

 ### Functionality